Overview of Charles Schwab IRA

 Schwab Fees, Commissions, and Account Policies

-Stock and ETF transactions cost $0 at Schwab.
-Option contracts cost an extra 65 cents each.
-The broker’s mutual fund transaction fee is $49.95 on the buy side only.
-Futures contracts are $1.50 per contract per side.
-Options on futures have the same pricing.
+Stock and ETF trades cost $0.
+Option contracts cost 65 cents each.
+Mutual fund purchases have a $49.95 transaction fee.
+Futures contracts cost $1.50 per contract per side, and futures options use the same pricing.

 Free Charles Schwab IRA